cogdog/ds106bank/README.md

 A Wordpress hosted site (really?).
 It can work on a multisite or as a single install.
 Depending on how you wish to run the site, you might install plugins below.
 You will also fins suggestions for Widgets that are useful for sidebars and footers.

-Installing and Configuring the The,e
+Installing and Configuring the Theme
 ----------
 1. Upload the **ds106banker** an the **wp-bootstrap** directories to your site's wp-content/themes directory.
 Or if you wish to install from within the Wordpress Dashboard, from **Appearance** select **Themes** and click the **Upload** links.
 You will have to create a zip directory fo each theme folder.
 2. Activate the **ds106banker** theme.